CenterForOpenScience/COSDev/docs/osf/setup.rst

             invoke server

 You now have both the database and application running.
-You will see the application address in the terminal window where you entered invoke server.
+You will see the application address in the terminal window where you entered ``invoke server``.
 It will most likely be **http://localhost:5000/**.
 Navigate to this url in your browser to check if it works.

 To enable log-in, you will also need to run the authentication server.
 To do so, consult the fakeCAS `repository <https://github.com/CenterForOpenScience/fakeCAS>`_.